Hello and Welcome!

 About This Community:

-"Divine" of course points to spirituality, derived from the Latin spiritus — soul, vigor, breath, life force.
+"Divine" points to spirituality, derived from the Latin spiritus — soul, vigor, breath, life force.

-And drawing from Dr. Carl Jung's concepts of anima and animus; the feminine and masculine energies—akin to Yin and Yang—exist within every human being.
+And drawing from Dr. Carl Jung's concepts of anima and animus; the energies that we call feminine and masculine—akin to Yin and Yang—exist within every human being.

 Our planet is at a pivot point.
 Endless consumerism has failed our human species and Mother Earth.